Evangelist for the Innovation for Impact (i4i) Value-Creation Methodology

 Carlson was named a Fellow of the National Academy of Inventors in 2012.
 He was honored with the Medal of Excellence Award by Rutgers University’s School of Engineering (2007) and the Dr. Robert H. Goddard Award from Worcester Polytechnic Institute (WPI) for his professional achievements (2002).
 He also received the the Suffolk University’s first Global Leadership in Innovation and Collaboration Award.

 He was selected to serve on President Obama’s National Advisory Council on Innovation and Entrepreneurship.
 He is a member of the Scientific Advisory Board of the Singapore National Research Foundation.
-And he serves on the Scientific Advisory Board of Taiwan and the National Science Foundation’s Engineering Advisory Council.
+And he served on the Scientific Advisory Board of Taiwan and the National Science Foundation’s Engineering Advisory Council.

 He was a member of the Air Force Science Advisory Board, the Defense Science Board Task Force on Bio-Defense, multiple National Laboratory Review Panels, the Army’s Federated Laboratory Task Force, and the Galvin Navy Laboratories Task Force.
 Carlson served on the National Academy of Engineering Committee on Manufacturing, Design, and Innovation.
 He was a founding member of the Innovation Leadership Council for the World Economic Forum.